Skip to content

 Risk Remains.

 Six fumbles across 22 career games.
-Willis runs like Cam Newton and Josh Allen but Newton was 6'5" and 245 lbs.
-Allen is 6'5" and 237.
+Willis runs like Cam Newton and Josh Allen.
+He tries to break tackles instead of sliding or going out of bounds.
+The key difference: Newton played at 6'5" and 245 pounds, Allen at 6'5" and 237.
 Willis is 6'1" and 225.
-He absorbs the same contact with considerably less frame.
-He still tries to break tackles instead of slide.
-The fumble risk is real and it will not disappear.
+He absorbs the same contact with less frame to absorb it.
+The fumble risk is real.

 The Market